nicholasturner1/nicholasturner1.github.io/pages/weekly_question.md

 permalink: /weeklyquestion/
 ---

-There's a lot I'd like to learn from other people, but it's often difficult for me to find a suitable time to ask people meaningful personal questions.
+There's a lot I'd like to learn from other people, but it's difficult for me to find a time to ask people meaningful personal questions.
 This happens for several reasons, but instead of addressing all of those, I've decided to just directly make a new setting for myself that bypasses them.

 If I've sent you a question with a link to this description, that means that I deeply admire a personal quality of yours and I'm actively thinking about trying to learn from it.
 I would greatly appreciate your response to my question, but do not feel any undue pressure to respond from me.
 If it works better, just take it as a nice compliment!